Travel Japan on the Cheap and Have Fun Doing It

 Don't travel in peak season

 Spring (cherry blossoms) and fall (autumn foliage) are the most popular times to visit Japan.
-Prices go up, so don't visit Japan during peak season.
+Prices go up, so don't visit Japan during peak season if your main goal is budget travel.

 Visit free sights